Nick Daws suggests 12 thoughtful Christmas gifts for older people, ranging from tech gadgets to…Read More →

-Senior professional could be in line for up to 25% in pay rises in the first quarter of 2022, after salaries had been “stagnant” for the past 18 months, according to new research.
+Senior professional could be in a position to negotiate a raise of up to 25% in the first quarter of 2022, after salaries had been “stagnant” for the past 18 months, according to new research.

 Experienced workers from finance, law to IT are already enjoying increases of £20,000 a year or more, recruitment firm Robert Walters has found.